DataDog/hiring-engineers/answers.md

 ```

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-Answer: Yes, looking at the documentation (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) you can change the collection interval of a check, by adjusting min_collection_interval field in the configuration file.
-A user may be able to add a sleep method in the custom agent check python file, i.e. the one I had was custom_randomcheck.py so I believe you could add a sleep function in there to modify the collection interval.
+**Answer**: Yes, looking at the documentation (https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6v7) you can change the collection interval of a check, by adjusting **min_collection_interval** field in the configuration file.
+A user may be able to add a sleep method in the custom agent check python file, i.e. the one I had was **custom_randomcheck.py** so I believe you could add a sleep function in there to modify the collection interval.
 Alternatively, using that min_collection_interval is a nice configuration to be able to manipulate.

 ## Visualizing Data
 Utilize the Datadog API to create a Timeboard that contains: